Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/SitesApi.md

 let sitesApi = new SitesApi(this.alfrescoApi);

 let opts = {
-  'relations':  // Array<string> | Use the relations parameter to include one or more related entities in a single response.
+  'relations':  //  | Use the relations parameter to include one or more related entities in a single response.
-  'fields':  // Array<string> | A list of field names.
+  'fields':  //  | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.